lucasvieiramay/Yungas-tasks/README.md

   * Every action must generate a request on the API.

   * When you complete a task, don't wait for the backend api response's.
-Use a hot reload tecnologgy to show the result instantly for the user.
+Use a hot reload tecnology to show the result instantly for the user.

  * Backend:
    * Must use's Python, if you don't have any knowledge on python's language, tell us.